younjiwoo/tunely/README.md

 At intervals, navigators will switch to work with a new driver.
 After switching, discuss your recent work.
 Start back from the point where you last **both** felt comfortable.

+Later, we'll switch roles so navigators become drivers to continue the process!

 ## Sprints